mendelr20/mendelr20/README.md

 # Hi, I'm Mendel! :wave:

 <!-- Full-Stack Software Engineer primarily using React/Redux and Ruby on Rails  -->
-Full-Stack Software Engineer primarily using React and Ruby on Rails
+Full-Stack Software Engineer primarily using Javascript, React and Ruby on Rails

 ## Projects